 - Creating unique opportunities to build relationships with local partners

 Facebook marketing for contractors isn’t just about pushing out some social posts.

 You need to be actively engaging customers in different ways at multiple touchpoints — and videos are perfect for this.

 Now that you understand the importance of building KLT in all that you do, let’s take a look at how you can use video early on in your sales process.

-How to Use Contractor Video Marketing at the Top of the Funnel
+Facebook Marketing for Contractors: Use Video Marketing at the Top of the Funnel

-Think of the last time you met someone you liked enough to spend time, money or energy on them.
+Consider the last time you met someone you liked enough to spend time, money or energy on them

 The first set of videos you’ll need to produce are geared towards introducing potential customers to your brand, warming them up, and getting them “on your side.”

 Here, you’ll be trying to attract homeowners that may need your services but don’t yet know about you, or maybe know very little.
 You will be:

 - Teaching people about what you have on offer